GLOBAL MARKETS-Spanish separation angst keeps Europe's stocks cautious

 Gold prices also hit their highest in more than a week against the backdrop of a weaker dollar.
 Spot gold added 0.5 percent to $1,290 an ounce.

-Additional reporting by Helen Reid in London and Lisa Twaronite in Tokyo,; Editing by Alison Williams and Ed Osmond
+Additional reporting by Helen Reid in London and Lisa Twaronite in Tokyo; Editing by Alison Williams